-If you wish to submit an appeal against your results, you should complete the Stage One Academic Appeal Form within 20 working days of publication of the results, providing relevant evidence to back up any claims you are making.
+If you wish to submit an informal appeal against your results, you should complete the Stage One Academic Appeal Form within 20 working days of publication of the results, providing relevant evidence to back up any claims you are making.

 Once your appeal documents have been received, your appeal will be acknowledged and passed to a case handler for investigation and you will receive a written response in due course.
-If you are not satisfied with the response from the School, then you can appeal to the Faculty by completing the Stage Two Academic Appeal Form.
-Appeals to the Faculty should be submitted within 10 working days of notification of the outcome of the Stage One appeal.
+If you are not satisfied with the response received, you will then have the right to take your appeal to the next stages and appeal formally to the Faculty and then to the University, and further details of the next steps will be provided in the written response sent to you.